r8here/test-repo/README.md

-# test-repo
+# Test Repository
-A test repository
+This is a test repository to learn the basic Github work flow.